Representations of Islam in the West from the earliest times until the present with emphasis on enduring themes in the Western perception of Islam.

 - Paper Structure

-- The paper is divided into five main modules to reflect the five teaching weeks.
-The
+The paper is divided into three main parts.

 - Critical commentary essay 10%